dwhiffing/fury/content/nato/es/army/body.md

 **M47/M48**

-By 1994 these tanks had recently retired from Spanish service; however they were still quite numerous and available for reserves:
+By 1994 these tanks had recently retired from Spanish service; however, they were still quite numerous and available for reserves:

   - 162x M48A5E2